SilkRose/Pony/stories/metal-magic/metal-magic.md

 She spoke up, "Hello everypony, my name is Resistor.
 I use my magic like the previous two ponies you saw to sort the metal for the final time."

-Iron continued, "We didn't go over this in the demonstration, but copper and aluminum have different current-carrying capabilities, or resistances [TECHNICALLY, RESISTANCES ARE ONLY ONE FACTOR IN DETERMINING THE CURRENT-CARRYING CAPACITY, NOT A SYNONYM FOR IT]."
+Iron continued, "We didn't go over this in the demonstration, but copper and aluminum have different current-carrying capabilities, or resistances."

 They all watched as Resistor sorted the metals using her magic.
 It was a similar plane of magic aura, but this time she held each piece in it for a second before letting some fall through.
-The ones she kept hold of went onto the upper belt, [DEPENDENT CLAUSE] while the ones let go went to the lower belt.
+The ones she kept hold of went onto the upper belt, while the ones let go went to the lower belt.

 Resistor explained, "What I'm doing with my magic is catching each piece and measuring its resistance to determine if it's copper or aluminum.
 Copper can carry more current, and it's heavier, so I use both of these traits to separate the metal."